Fancy and Unique Designer Dog Collars for Every Occasion

 Polyester Webbing Dog Collar With Personalized Buckle Spring Plaid Denim

 Your dog will love this stylish yet classic collar like you love your favorite t-shirt.
-Tough polyester webbing is rot and moisture resistant, making it strong but sensitive, just like your furbaby.
+Tough polyester webbing is rot and moisture-resistant, making it strong but sensitive, just like your furbaby.
 No need to put up with the annoying jingle or worry about losing tags any longer.
-Customizable side release buckles are laser engraved with your contact information.
+Customizable side-release buckles are laser engraved with your contact information.
 Made in the U.S.A. and machine washable for your convenience.
 Check the latest prices and order here

 Polyester Webbing Dog Collar With Personalized Buckle Blue Boho Mandala

-This psychedelic dog collar is great for the artist or musician, festival goer, or all-round fun-lover.
-Built for a life on the run, these collars are constructed from UV, rot, mildew, and moisture-resistant polyester webbing.
+This psychedelic dog collar is great for the artist or musician, festival goer, or all-around fun-lover.
+Built for life on the run, these collars are constructed from UV, rot, mildew, and moisture-resistant polyester webbing.
 No need to worry about those beautiful bright colors fading.
 State-of-the-art dyeing processes permanently fuse the vibrant pattern with the fabric on both sides of the collar.
 This dog collar is light as a feather, durable, and smooth as silk to ensure ultimate comfort for your pup.
 Check the latest prices and order here.